ics-software-engineering/play-example-mysql/README.md

 See the [example application.conf](https://github.com/ics-software-engineering/play-example-mysql/blob/master/conf/application.conf) to see all these changes in context.

+**8. Delete the existing conf/evolutions directory (if present).**

+If you have been doing development with the default H2 database, and are now transitioning to MySQL, you should delete the conf/evolutions directory, because it contains SQL statements that are legal in H2 (such as "create sequence") but illegal in MySQL.
+This will force Play to recreate the conf/evolutions directory and a 1.sql file from scratch using legal MySQL syntax the next time you invoke "play run".

+**9. Invoke "play run".**

+Invoking "play run" will run Play in "development mode", resulting in the creation of MySQL tables appropriate for your Model classes.

-**8. Test your local Play+MySQL installation.**
+**(Optional) Test your local Play+MySQL installation.**

-An easy way to test your local MySQL installation is to run this sample application (play-example-mysql).
+If you run into problems, an easy way to test your local MySQL installation is to run this sample application (play-example-mysql).
 This application minimally enhances the default Play application with a single entity ([PageRetrieval](https://github.com/ics-software-engineering/play-example-mysql/blob/master/app/models/PageRetrieval.java)), an instance of which is created and saved in the MySQL database each time the home page is retrieved.
 The [index controller](https://github.com/ics-software-engineering/play-example-mysql/blob/master/app/controllers/Application.java) is modified to retrieve the total number of PageRetrieval instances from the database